sailfish-spotify/hutspot/README.md

 # Hutspot

 The app hopes to become a Spotify 'controller'.
 You can browse/search albums, artists, playlists and tracks.
 Playing is done on an 'connect' device.
+It requires a premium Spotify account.

 Right now for authentication is done using [O2](https://github.com/pipacs/o2) and for the API code from [spotify-web-api-js](https://github.com/JMPerez/spotify-web-api-js) is used.